 What is the Water Quality in Cathedral City, California?

-Compared to other US cities over 50,000, Cathedral City water quality ranks in the high range for contamination excluding Lead.
+Compared to other US cities, Cathedral City water quality ranks in the high range for contamination excluding Lead.

 - Arsenic is at extremely high levels: 481x health guidelines.